IshmaelRogers/FollowMeProject/README.md

 Bilinear Upsampling
 ---
-By a factor of 2 is used in the decoder blocks to recover resolution then combines it with the previous encoders layers outputs to get the required up-size.
+2 factor bilinear upsampling is used in the decoder blocks to recover the lost resolution then combines it with the previous encoder layers outputs to get the original image size.

 Batch normalization
 ---
-By normalizing the inputs to the network, the input layers to the network become normalize.
+By normalizing the inputs to the network, the input layers to the network also become normalize.

-NOTE: "batch" normalization refers to the process of using mean and variance of the to normalize each layer's input.
+NOTE: "batch" normalization refers to the process of using mean and variance to normalize each layer's input at every batch level.

 Advantage
 ---